 Also, be aware that quotes can vary massively between companies.
 For this reason, we suggest getting several quotes.

-- A private insurance policy with comprehensive cover and no co-payment for a family of four could cost around €2,500 – €3,500 a year.
+- A private health insurance policy with comprehensive cover and no co-payment for a family of four could cost around €2,500 – €3,500 a year.
 This cover would meet the requirements for the Spain non-lucrative visa and Spanish Golden Visa.

 - A student policy for an international student with comprehensive cover and no co-payments could cost from €600 a year.
 This would meet the requirements for a Spain Student Visa.